-The half-witted, half-baked, half-mad ramblings of a collegiate, thirty-something, earth-loving, commuter-cycling, runner-girl Christ follower.
+The half-witted, half-baked, half-mad ramblings of a widowed, thirty-something, earth-loving, commuter-cycling, theatre-going, runner-girl Christ follower.
 Abandon seriousness, all ye who enter here.

 hi su!I've given you a BLOG AWARD.
 Feel free to drop by anytime to pick it up.
 Just a little something to brighten up your day. :)warm regards,nutschellwww.thewritingnut.com

 Great video. :)

 @nutschell: Woo!
 An award! :D@Eagle: I thought so, too!